Surface wetting by kinetic control of liquid-liquid phase separation

-Surface wetting has been theoretically~\cite{deGennes1985} and experimentally~\cite{Tanaka2001, Bonn2009} studied based on free energy arguments, for instance to understand the conditions of complete, partial, and non-wetting in equilibrium~\cite{Bonn2001}.
+Surface wetting has been theoretically~\cite{deGennes1985} and experimentally~\cite{Tanaka2001, Bonn2009} studied based on free energy arguments, for instance, to understand the conditions of complete, partial, and non-wetting in equilibrium~\cite{Bonn2001}.
 These theories are not directly applicable to the situation inside cells, since the intracellular environment is typically out of equilibrium due to the chemical reactions~\cite{Wurtz2018}.
 In terms of the dynamics, the motion of the droplets is restricted in a size-dependent manner, as the cell is likely packed with organelles and cytoskeleton meshes~\cite{Arrio-Dupont2000}, and crowded with macromolecules~\cite{Weiss2004}.
 Therefore, it is interesting to consider what strategies cells can be taking to localize liquid droplets in the cytoplasm or on the membranes controlling simple chemical kinetics such as protein creation and degradation.

-In this Letter, we investigate how the phase diagram of surface wetting is affected when the components of the phase separated droplets are created and degraded over time.
+In this Letter, we investigate how the phase diagram of surface wetting is affected when the components of the phase-separated droplets are created over time.
 Using a simple lattice model with particle creation, we perform numerical simulations and obtain a generic formula for the wetting condition.
 We find that, even under the situations where complete wetting should occur in equilibrium, frequent particle creation can prevent the surface wetting for a long time due to the initial nucleation event that takes place in the bulk.
-Moreover, in the presence of particle annihilation corresponding to protein degradation, the rapid dynamics of particle creation/annihilation can inhibit the phase separation and wetting regardless of the equilibrium free energy.
+Moreover, performing molecular dynamics (MD) simulations of colloidal particles with impurities mimicking the disorder effects in the cytoplasm, we show that the wetting condition obtained from the lattice model is applicable when the impurity density is large enough.
 Based on these results, we find the condition window that the cells may be utilizing to achieve surface wetting.